 Length of Surgery

-Upper and lower eyelid surgery takes about an hour for each procedure, so if both upper and lower eyelids are being done, it is about a two hour surgery.
+Upper and lower eyelid surgery takes about one hour for each procedure, so if both upper and lower eyelids are being done, it is about a two hour surgery.

 Recovery, Risks and Results

 After surgery it’s not uncommon to have tired eyes or blurring of the vision.
 This will resolve over time.
 Other things that are common after surgery include dry eyes.
 Because of this, it’s recommended that you use saline eye drops as well as an ointment on the eyes in the evening.
 A prescription antibiotic eye ointment will be prescribed for placement onto the incisions.
 During this time, ice can be your best friend.
 It is important to ice the eyes on and off throughout the day.
 This helps reduce swelling and also helps control pain.
 It’s also recommended to keep the head elevated either in a seated position or to sleep with an additional pillow under your head.
 This is to help prevent excess swelling.